-Below are resources for the topics we’ve discussed in our online drop-in classes.
+Below are resources for the topics we’ve discussed in our drop-in classes in the past.
 The resources are self-explanatory and you may find them helpful even if you didn’t attend that particular class.

 Pausing in the Midst